FAQ

 Grouped packaging serves to bundle one or more articles of retail packaging and is typically offered along with the retail units to final consumers or is used to stock retail shelves.

 Transport packaging serves to facilitate the transportation of goods between individual distributors, and to prevent damage from occurring during transit.
 Transport packaging remains at retail shops and is not intended to be handed over along with goods to final consumers.
 Special return and recovery requirements apply for transport packaging.

-Registration and system participation requirements do not apply in this regard.
-If an article of packaging that is meant to make the transportation of goods easier accumulates with a final consumer, then it is considered to be shipment packaging.
-This packaging requires the distributor to undertake registration and system participation if the packaging typically accumulates as waste with private final consumers.
+If packaging that is meant to facilitate the transportation of goods accumulates with a final consumer, then it is considered to be shipment packaging.
+This packaging requires the distributor to not only register, but to also participate the packaging in a system if it typically accumulates as waste with private final consumers.

 A final consumer is someone who does not go on to sell the goods in the form delivered to them.
 'Private final consumer' means private households and sources of waste generation comparable to them, in terms of the packaging that typically accumulates there (so-called comparable sources of waste generation).